alexandresanlim/bitcoin-mcp-server/README.md

 },
 ```

-- After configuration, Claude will be able to call the available tools exposed by this server.

 ## Contributing

 Pull requests are welcome!
-Feel free to open issues
+Feel free to open issues or suggest improvements for this sample repository.